core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : GET

 URI Template:
-: /{+type-lookup-location}{?d,res,ep,gp,et,rt,page,count,resource-param}
+: {+type-lookup-location}{?d,res,ep,gp,et,rt,page,count,resource-param}

 URI Template Variables:
 : type-lookup-location :=
-  : RD Lookup URI path for a given lookup type (mandatory).
-The path is
+  : RD Lookup URI for a given lookup type (mandatory).
+The address is
     discovered as described in {{discovery}}, and SHOULD therefore be listed by the server in .well-known/core.